Haojia521/geometry3Plus/README.md

 This project codes are ported from open-source project [geometry3Sharp](https://github.com/gradientspace/geometry3Sharp), which is a C# library for geometric computing.

-All work of this project is just for fun.
-And I will use it to improve my skills for using git and github and learn new features of C++ introduced by C++11,14 and 17.
+All work is just for fun.
+And I will improve my skills to use git and github and learn new features of C++ introduced by C++11,14 and 17 through this project.
 So there is no guarantee of code integrity and platform portability.